 Creating a Fine Art Photograph

 The process of learning to create a fine art photograph with a camera is no different than the process of learning to create art with a traditional tool like a brush and paint.
 We must learn to understand the light and land creating the scene witnessed by our eyes.
-For some reason many accept the fact that it takes many years to become a great painter or musician, but expect to become a great photographer overnight.
+For some reason, many accept the fact that it takes many years to become a great painter or musician but expects to become a great photographer overnight.

 Structure of the Book

 The heart of the book is twenty example images.
-Each image is arranged in a two page spread.
-A large copy of the image sits in the left hand page.
-The right hand page is divided into three info panels vertically.
+Each image is arranged in a two-page spread.
+A large copy of the image sits on the left-hand page.
+The right-hand page is divided into three info panels vertically.
 Each panel has an image on the left and text on the right.

 The top panel is about the nature of the light in the photo and the story of it’s making.